-The History of Jimi Hendrix and Chas Chandler’s Split
+Why Jimi Hendrix and Chas Chandler Eventually Split

 Once Chandler heard Jimi Hendrix, he knew there was something magical there.
 So he brought the guitarist to England later that year, hooked him up with an aspiring pair of musicians and unleashed the trio on an unsuspecting public.

-“Chas and Jimi didn’t really get on in terms of how many people Jimi wanted in the control room,” recalled engineer Eddie Kramer in an interview with Uncut.
+“Chas and Jimi didn’t really get on in terms of how many people Jimi wanted in the control room,” engineer Eddie Kramer recalled in an interview with Uncut.
 “Chas felt that he, Jimi, was playing for the audience, as opposed to for the production.
 I think Jimi loved all that attention, and Chas thought it was a distraction.
 Then they split.”

-Hendirx was starting to settle into the studio, turning his musical visions into reality.
+Hendrix was starting to settle into the studio, turning his musical visions into reality.
 He spent hours recording, which Chandler thought was wasteful.
 "After he left, the gate was open and Jimi could experiment,” Kramer said.
 “The whole album was an experimental thing."

-See Jimi Hendrix and Other Rockers in the Top 100 Albums of the '60s
+See Jimi Hendrix Among the Top 100 Albums of the '60s

 Check Out Jimi Hendrix’s Guitar Hero Yearbook Picture